 Some residences are air conditioned.
-If students need to install an air conditioner in a residence without air conditioning for medical reason, please read the air conditioning section of the Housing policies.
+If students need air conditioning in a residence without air conditioning for medical reason, please read the air conditioning section of the Housing policies.

 The Office of Residential Education is the hub for sharing information with students who live in our residence halls.
-If you have a campus event that is happening and you are thinking about how to include residents in your program, we are glad to assist.
+If you are hosting a campus event and thinking about how to include residents in your program, we are glad to assist.

 Weekly Announcement Emails

-To have an upcoming event included in the weekly announcement, please send an e-mail with detailed information (text only, no posters will be accepted) by 10:00a.m. on Monday.
-Information received after the 10:00a.m. deadline will be included in the following weeks message, if applicable.
+To have an upcoming event included in the weekly announcement, please send an e-mail with detailed information, an image, and a short blurb by 5 p.m. on Friday.
+Information received after the deadline will be included in the following week's message, if applicable.

-To subscribe or unsubscribe from the announcement e-mail list, please send an email with your name and e-mail information.
+To subscribe or unsubscribe from the announcement e-mail list, please send an email with your name and contact information.

 The Office of Residential Education distributes posters to residential staff members for posting in campus residence halls.
 Posting is limited to Carnegie Mellon University recognized student organizations and University departments/programs only.
 We do not distribute materials for external sources or businesses.
 All posters must be approved for distribution by the Office of Residential Education.